 Now, after you have responded to the students' ideas, write what is a function for you.

 The specific design of the task aimed at prompting students' thinking about each of the various ways of seeing functions, hoping they would "dig" into the world of functions that is available to them to support or contradict these views of functions, and look for generalities and restrictions.
 We chose these five ideas of functions to reflect the variety of conceptualisations they might have met and constructed, according to the teachers, curriculum and research (Watson, 2013).
 Arthur's idea of input-output emphasises point-wise and action conceptions; Ruth's emphasises sets, relations and mapping as a process; Ian's emphasises relations between variables, patterns and dependency; Naomi's idea we hoped would draw out any ideas about covariation; Liz's would draw on students' experience of algebraic functions.
+Of course these ideas are not mathematically distinct, and the use of fictional characters to present them was intended to engage students in thinking about each description as they would if someone had said it in class.
+The fact that most respondents were positive about more than one of these statements showed that they had not assumed that only one could be chosen.

 The second part of the task aimed at examining what students chose to write, after considering the various ideas, as their own idea of function, which of course may have been challenged in the previous questions.

+The task script was developed with the help of native speaking teachers in English and Hebrew so that the language expectations were similar for all students.
+The author team contains bi-linguists with strong mathematical credentials so we know that the concepts were faithfully reproduced in each language and were expressed in ways that would be expected in each language.
+There are no mathematical conceptual differences arising from cultural background.
+Answers from Hebrew students have been translated into English by the research team and there were only two instances where translations caused further discussion of underlying meanings.

 We acknowledge that the way the task was designed may prompt some ideas of functions while ignoring others, but this is inevitable in maintaining curriculum fidelity.